apcano1978/rails6_pg/README.md

-# FRONT & BACK rails app using mysql as database adapter
+## FRONT & BACK rails app using Postgres as database adapter

 This repo is the standard boylerplate we are using to start a Rails 6 project with the following technologies:

-## Versions and preinstalled gems
+### Versions and preinstalled gems

 * Ruby-version: 2.6.3